fde-capu/ft_services/README.md

 - Use `ssh user42@$(minikube ip)`; password: "user42".
 - To login into ftps, use: `lftp $(minikube ip)`.
 Then `set ssl:verify-certificate no` and `user user42`; password: "user42".
-- Three volumes are persistent and shared, the sql db, influx and /home (/home is accessible through ssh and ftp).
+- Three volumes are persistent and shared, the sql db, influx and /home (/home is accessible through ssh `nginx:22` and ftp `ftps`).
 - mysql-client is installed on nginx for ease when interacting with `ssh -h mysql -uuser42 -puser42`.
 - URL /grafana redirects to port 3000 (unrequested feature).
 - Use `source <(kubectl completion zsh)` for extra adrenaline when interacting with `kubectl`.